Masked Singer Suomi

 Masked Singer Suomi is a Finnish reality singing competition television series based on the Masked Singer franchise which originated from the South Korean version of the show King of Mask Singer.
 It premiered on MTV3 on 14 March 2020, and is hosted by Ilkka Uusivuori and the panelists are Janne Kataja, Jenni Kokander and Maria Veitola.

 The inaugural season premiered in March 2020 and was successful with roughly a million viewers per episode.
 Season 2 started on 17 October 2020, with new panelist Christoffer Strandberg joining in.

 The third season was announced in June 2021, with 16 contestants, with Uusivuori hosting and Kataja, Veitola, Kokander and Strandberg serving as panelists.

 Cast

-The series has been hosted by Ilkka Uusivuori all way from Season 1.
+The series has been hosted by Ilkka Uusivuori since Season 1.
 The Regular panelists have been Janne Kataja, Jenni Kokander and Maria Veitola from Season 1 as well.

 In Season 1, there was a changing Guest panelist in each episode.
-These appearances were made by Tuure Boelius, Krista Siegfrids, Aki Linnanahde, Eicca Toppinen, Christoffer Strandberg, and many others.
+These appearances were made by Tuure Boelius, Krista Siegfrids, Aki Linnanahde, Eicca Toppinen, and many other guests.

-From Season 2, Christoffer Strandberg was replacing the Guest panelists.
+In Season 2, Christoffer Strandberg replaced the Guest panelists.

-From Season 5, two new panelists were announced: Benjamin Peltonen, who was previously as a Guest, and Jenni Poikelus.
+In Season 5, two new panelists were announced: Benjamin Peltonen, who was previously as a guest panelist, and Jenni Poikelus.

-In Season 6, in addition of being a guest mask, Mikko Silvennoinen was a guest panelist in episode 10.
+In Season 6, in addition to being a guest mask, Mikko Silvennoinen was a guest panelist in episode 10.

 In Season 7, Kirsi Alm-Siira was a guest co-host in episode 11.